 Students who seek additional advising are encouraged to speak to a peer mentor or staff member at the Office of Honors Research.
 The office can be contacted by email at HonorsResearch@ucf.edu, or by phone at (407) 823-0851.
+Meetings with peer mentors can be scheduled by filling out the Reguest for Contact form.

 Additionally, students can seek walk-in advising at Trevor Colbourn Hall, suite 248.
-Be sure to check the OHR website for walk-in advising hours, as these change every semester.